RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 <img src="../cicd/captures/platformsignup8.png"  width="250">

 ChaChing!
 When you open it, you sort of see the beginnings of your Drupal site running on the Platform.sh host.
 We are going to have to do the Drupal site set up steps but the actual host environment is already running.
+Don't freakout if it looks slightly different since Drupal routinely updates versions for improvements.

 Select your language, then 'Save and continue'...